ni/python-styleguide/CONTRIBUTING.md

 NOTE: There can be a delay between changes going into the `master` branch and GitHub Pages rebuilding with the changes.

+## Releasing

+The version checked into source is kept in an alpha state until we are ready to release.
+The release workflow automatically increments the version to a non-alpha version when a GitHub Release is created, and then moves to the next alpha afterwards.

+The release process is as follows:

+1. Check the version located in [pyproject.toml](https://github.com/ni/python-styleguide/blob/main/pyproject.toml).
+1. Create a [new release](https://github.com/ni/python-styleguide/releases/new) with the appropriate description.
+1. Use the current version to specify the git tag. (remove the alpha part) (v1.0.0).
+1. Publish the release.

+Once this is released, it should show up on https://pypi.org/project/ni-python-styleguide/.

+### Manually Setting Version

+The Poetry verison can be manually overridden through `version` commands and checked into source in an alpha state.

+In a fork:

+1. Run `poetry version preminor` for minor update (v0.1.7-alpha.0 -> v0.2.0-alpha.0).
+1. Run `poetry version premajor` for major update (v0.6.7-alpha.0 -> v1.0.0-alpha.0).
+1. Merge the fork and complete the normal release process above.